jadenmaciel/jadenmaciel.github.io/DOCS/TASKS.md

   - **Why**: To prevent regressions and ensure code quality.
   - **Scope**: Add unit tests for critical components and utility functions.
 Implement accessibility checks (e.g., with `axe-core`).
   - **Priority**: Medium
+  - **Progress**: ✅ Initial testing setup completed with Vitest, React Testing Library, and vitest-axe. `PoliciesSection` component now has comprehensive unit and accessibility tests covering rendering, interactions, keyboard navigation, and ARIA attributes.
+Test infrastructure is in place for expanding to other components.

 - **New Services**
   - **Why**: Owner wants to implement these services